CarloMehegan/penney-game/Documentation.md

 - existing_var2 (pandas.DataFrame): Existing data for variation 2 for new simulations.
 - var1_output_name (str): Name for output CSV file for combination of all variation 1 win counts.
 - var2_output_name (str): Name for output CSV file for combination of all vacation 2 win counts.
 - folder (str, optional): Path to the folder containing the CSV files to process.
-Default is ‘data’.\
+Default is ‘data’.
-Functionaltiy\

 - Initializes combined DataFrames for each variation using existing data
 - Sets ‘Sequence 1’ and ‘Sequence 2’ as index
 - Iterates through CSV files in folder: reads each CSV, ensures sequences are 3 digits long, determines which variation the file belongs to, updates corresponding combined DataFrame using update_dataframe function